karpathy/llama2.c/README.md

 python export_meta_llama_bin.py path/to/llama/model/7B llama2_7b.bin
 ```

 The export will take ~10 minutes or so and generate a 26GB file (the weights of the 7B model in float32) called `llama2_7b.bin` in the current directory.
-It has been [reported](https://github.com/karpathy/llama2.c/pull/85) that despite efforts, the 13B export currently doesn't work for unknown reasons (accepting PRs for fix).
-We can run the model as normal:
+It has been [reported](https://github.com/karpathy/llama2.c/pull/85) that despite efforts.
+I would not attempt to run anything above 7B right now for two reasons: first, 13B+ currently doesn't work because of integer flow in pointer arithmetic, which is yet to be fixed, and second, even if it were fixed, this repo is doing float32 inference right now, so it would be fairly unusably slow.
+Once the export is done, we can run it:

 ```bash
 ./run llama2_7b.bin